derhnyel/getmusic/README.md

 ## Usage

 #### Search

-Engines can be searched with query string
+Engines can be searched with query string.

 ```python